initpy/go-book/functions.rst

 with no arguments, the current values of the result parameters are used as the returned values.

-We can rewrite the previous example as follow:
+Thus, we can rewrite the previous example as follow:

 .. code-block:: go
     :linenos: